Deeplerg/alpine-unattended-setup/README.md

 - Runs `setup-dns` (because `setup-alpine` populates it with DHCP-provided values if DHCP networking is configured)
 - Sets up passwords
 - Runs `setup-disk` with specific configurable environment variables, such as `BOOT_SIZE`
+- Configures dropbear if requested (see configuration) for remotely decrypting disk via SSH.
 - Shuts down upon completion.

 ## Configuration